hashicorp/terraform-provider-google/website/docs/r/monitoring_uptime_check_config.html.markdown

 * `type` -
   (Required)
   The monitored resource type.
-This field must match the type field of a MonitoredResourceDescriptor (https://cloud.google.com/monitoring/api/ref_v3/rest/v3/projects.monitoredResourceDescriptors#MonitoredResourceDescriptor) object.
-For example, the type of a Compute Engine VM instance is gce_instance.
-For a list of types, see Monitoring resource types (https://cloud.google.com/monitoring/api/resources) and Logging resource types (https://cloud.google.com/logging/docs/api/v2/resource-list).
+This field must match the type field of a [`MonitoredResourceDescriptor`](https://cloud.google.com/monitoring/api/ref_v3/rest/v3/projects.monitoredResourceDescriptors#MonitoredResourceDescriptor) object.
+For example, the type of a Compute Engine VM instance is `gce_instance`.
+For a list of types, see [Monitoring resource types](https://cloud.google.com/monitoring/api/resources) and [Logging resource types](https://cloud.google.com/logging/docs/api/v2/resource-list).

 * `labels` -
   (Required)
   Values for all of the labels listed in the associated monitored resource descriptor.
-For example, Compute Engine VM instances use the labels "project_id", "instance_id", and "zone".
+For example, Compute Engine VM instances use the labels `project_id`, `instance_id`, and `zone`.

 <a name="nested_synthetic_monitor"></a>The `synthetic_monitor` block supports: